xuanxixi/HMIT-LT-CityU/README.md

 <p align="center">
   <img src="./Figure5.png" alt="Figure 5" style="display: block; margin: 0 auto;" />
   <br />
-  <em>Table 2: Results of human evaluation for three representative MT systems, based on accuracy (A), coherence (C), and style (S).</em>
 </p>

 ## 6. Publication

+This paper is a result of project research, funded by the Hong Kong Research Grants Council.
+It was presented at the [CCPL Conference](https://www.law.hku.hk/events/conference-on-hong-kong-bilingual-legal-system-retrospect-and-prospect-day-1/) of the Faculty of Law, University of Hong Kong, in August 2023.

-The paper will be published in the **Conference Proceeding of 'Hong Kong Bilingual Legal System: Retrospect and Prospect'**, at the University of Hong Kong in 2025.
+The paper will be published in the **Conference Proceeding of 'Hong Kong Bilingual Legal System: Retrospect and Prospect'** (Best Paper Award), at the University of Hong Kong in 2025.

 (Authors: Prof. King Kui SIN, Xi Xuan, Prof. Chunyu Kit, Prof. Clara Ho-yan Chan, Prof. Honic Ho-kin Ip)